seglo/learning-spark/README.md

 # An introduction to Spark through demonstration

-> A practical example of Apache Spark using the StackExchange dataset.
+> A practical example of Apache Spark using the Stack Exchange dataset.

 Skip to..